top of page

 Updates & Key Dates

-Enviromena do not appear to be conducting a public consultation.
-It is therefore expected that they will start the planning application process imminently.
-We will keep you updated as this development progresses and we would welcome your help to prevent this horrendous solar farm.
-Every objection counts and we are absolutely dedicated to making sure this solar farm does not see the light of day.
+Enviromena do not appear to be conducting a public consultation event, as they did for Tunstall Solar Farm.
+We will keep you informed as the situation develops and would greatly appreciate your support in opposing Stell Solar Farm.
+Every objection counts and we are absolutely dedicated to ensuring this solar farm does not see the light of day.

 7th May 2025 - Enviromena & Thorp Perrow have released their (very brief) marketing material via this website: Stell Solar Farm